scylladb/scylladb/docs/upgrade/index.rst

 #.
 Upgrade all three nodes to version 4.6.

-Upgrading to each patch version by following the :doc:`Scylla Maintenance Release Upgrade Guide </upgrade/upgrade-opensource/upgrade-guide-from-4.x.y-to-4.x.z/index>` is optional.
+Upgrading to each patch version by following the Maintenance Release Upgrade Guide is optional.
 However, we recommend upgrading to the latest patch release for your version before upgrading to a new version.
 For example, upgrade to patch 4.4.8 before upgrading to version 4.5.